Jockey: Role

 Jockeys are normally self employed, nominated by horse trainers to ride their horses in races, for a fee (which is paid regardless of the prize money the horse earns for a race) and a percentage of the purse winnings.
 In Australia, employment of apprentice jockeys is in terms of indenture to a master (a trainer); and there is a clear employee-employer relationship.
 When an apprentice jockey finishes their apprenticeship and becomes a "fully fledged jockey", the nature of their employment and insurance requirements change because they are regarded as "freelance", like contractors.
 Jockeys often cease their riding careers to take up other employment in racing, usually as trainers.
 In this way the apprenticeship system serves to induct young people into racing employment.

-Jockeys usually start out when they are young, riding work in the morning for trainers, and entering the riding profession as apprentice jockeys.
+Jockeys usually start out when they are young, exercising horses in the morning for trainers, and entering the riding profession as apprentice jockeys.
 It is normally necessary for an apprentice jockey to ride a minimum of about 20 barrier trials successfully before being permitted to ride in races.
 An apprentice jockey is known as a "bug boy" because the asterisk that follows the name in the program looks like a bug.
 All jockeys must be licensed and usually are not permitted to bet on a race.
 An apprentice jockey has a master, who is a horse trainer, and the apprentice is also allowed to "claim" weight off the horse's back: in handicapped races, more experienced riders will have their horses given an extra amount of weight to carry, whereas a jockey in their apprenticeship will have less weight on their horse, giving trainers an incentive to hire these less-experienced jockeys.
 This weight allowance is adjusted according to the number of winners that the apprentice has ridden.
 After a four-year indentured apprenticeship, the apprentice becomes a senior jockey and usually develops relationships with trainers and individual horses.
 Sometimes senior jockeys are paid a retainer by an owner which gives the owner the right to insist the jockey ride their horses in races.

 Racing modeled on the English Jockey Club spread throughout the world with colonial expansion.